Skipton: Economy

 The town is known as the 'Gateway to the Dales', because of its close proximity to the Yorkshire Dales.
 As Skipton is the nearest and largest town to a significant area of the Dales, it attracts numerous visitors, particularly on market days (Monday, Wednesday, Friday and Saturday).
 Owing to the town's many independent shops and national chains, Skipton has received praise for its enduring individuality and character.
 In 2008, the Academy of Urbanism voted High Street the best shopping spot in Britain.
-The wide high street once hosted the sheep market, but now a general market is held there and livestock is auctioned at the Auction Mart on the western edge of the town.
+The wide high street once hosted the sheep market, but now a general market is held there, while livestock is auctioned at the Auction Mart on the western edge of the town.

 The town is home to a number of hotels, holiday companies, cottage holiday firms and independent holiday lets.
 The town is the base for several recruitment agencies, environmental and engineering consultancies and financial and legal services.
 Skipton is a popular commuter town, with direct trains to Leeds, Bradford and London.